fizker/js-ajax/readme.md

         , accept: 'application/json'
         })

-The `fajax` function can take 3 arguments:
+The function itself can take 3 arguments:

 1. An options dictionary (more on this below).
 2. A `string` of the url for the request.
 This can also be given as `url` in the options dictionary.
-3. A `function` that will be called when the request is complete.
+3. An optional `function` that will be called when the request is complete.
     This can also be given as `onload` in the options dictionary.

 The options dictionary supports the following keys: